jkritzen/azr-rh/README.md

 This template creates a fully-encrypted RHEL 7.2 VM in Azure.
 The VM consists of:

 - 30 GB encrypted OS drive.
-- A 1TB RAID-0 array mounted at `/mnt/raidencrypted`.
+- A 1TB RAID-0 array

 ## Prerequisites: